amroscript/arduino-hp-controller/README.md

 ## Installation

-In order to use this package, you can download the Python/Arduino files.
-If using VScode, ensure the Arduino extension(s) are downloaded.
+In order to use this package, you should download the Python/Arduino files.

 1. Download or clone the repository via git: